Tooth Extractions

 While it’s always our goal to care for and maintain your natural teeth, there are cases when removing a tooth is in your best interest.
 We work to make extractions as easy as possible so you can concentrate on a quick recovery.

-How to prevent dry socket after tooth extraction
+• How can I prevent dry socket after tooth extraction?

-1. Avoid using straws or anything that creates suction in your mouth.
+• Avoid Straws & Suction – Refrain from using straws or anything that creates suction in your mouth, as this can dislodge the clot.

-3. Eat only soft foods like applesauce, yogurt, and mashed potatoes for the first one or two days after the surgery.
+• Stick to Soft Foods – Eat only soft foods like applesauce, yogurt, and mashed potatoes for the first 24-48 hours.

 Wisdom teeth are the final set of molars that develop in the back of the mouth.
 They typically begin to emerge during late adolescence or early adulthood.
 These teeth are usually removed because they tend to grow at an angle that can cause crowding and interfere with other teeth.
 Additionally, there is often not enough space in the mouth for wisdom teeth to grow properly.
 As a result, around 85% of adults have their wisdom teeth removed.